-"Some misapprehension exists as to the proprictorship in the Hampton Portrait Company.
-Permit me to say that a majority of the investment is held here.
-As one of the proprietors, I am attending to its affairs until other an manent arrangements are concluded.
-I origi-nated the project of a portrait of Governor Hampton in a high style of art, thinking it a worthy manner in which to recognize his Excellency's public services to the people of this State during the past six months.
-Those servi-ces entitle him to be presented to his countrymen everywhere in a style equal to that in tive gentlemen of the country are shown .-Time was required for this great work, that care and skill should make it perfect.
-Its publicathe merits of which the public can judge.
-In selecting an artist the gentlemen associated with me have given preference to Mr. Marshall.- Gustave Dore, the great artist of France de-clares him to be 'the veritable master of art in America !
-If we do not realize all our expectations in a pecuniary point of view by reason of a different publication, we must accept that fortune-the penalty of attempting to do the best possible in art for our best man, we shall hope, nevertheless, to possess an ample reward in the PRODUCTION of a GRAND AND IMPOSING PORTRAIT, which will command an appreciative circulation if not so large as might have been under more propitious circumstances.
-In a very few days the public can judge for themselves, and can very well afford to wait a little, and make their
+"Some misapprehension exists as to the proprietorship in the Hampton Portrait Company. trust.
+I speak not by his authorty, but as ment is held here.
+As one of the proprietors, his name has been mentioned in this con-Permit me to say that a majority of the investmanent arrangements are concluded.
+I origishrink from such a coalition as his soul Hampton in a high style of art, thinking it a worthy manner in which to recognize hi cellency's public services to the people of this State during the past six months.
+Those servi-ces entitle him to be presented to his countrymen everywhere in a style equal to that in are not worth having.
+You would loathe which Washington and Lee and other recesentano followers or influence at home.
+And if-they were to join with your party to sustain the merits of which the public can judge.
+In selecting an artist the gentlemen associated with me have given preference to Mr. Marshall.- Gustave Dore, the great artist of France declares him to be 'the veritable master of art in America.'
+If we do not realize all our expectations in a pecuniary point of view by reason of a different publication, we must accept that fortune-the penalty of attempting to best possible in art for our best man, we shall hope, nevertheless, to possess an ample reward in the PRODUCTION of a GRAND AND IMPOSING PORTRAIT. which will command an appreciative circulation if not so large as might have been under more propitious circumstances.
+In a very few days the public can judge for themselves, and can very well afford to wait a little, and make their choice with MARSHALL'S SPENDID WORK, BEFORE WM.

-WM.
 A. COURTENAY."

 Charleston, S. C., February 5, 1877.

 Rice, McLure & Co.
-NNOUNCE that they have received a full A line of to which they respectfully call the attention of on the most reasonable terms.
+A line of

+FALL AND WINTER GOODS, o which they respectfully call the attention of purchasers.
+These goods have been carefully elected, purchased at low prices, and are offered on the most reasonable terms.
-FALL AND WINTER GOODS,